stwe/DatatablesBundle/Resources/doc/index.md

 # Getting Started With SgDatatablesBundle

 This Bundle integrates the jQuery DataTables plugin into your Symfony2 application.
-Compatible with Doctrine ORM.
+Compatible with Doctrine2 entities.

 ## Installation